 Online: Log into your account, select your Amazon.com Credit Card, click "Pay credit card" and follow the instructions to enter your payment account number and routing number.

 By phone: You can also pay your Amazon.com Credit Card bill over the phone.
-Call (800) 436-7958 and follow the prompts from Chase’s automated system.
+Call (800) 436-7958 and follow the prompts from the issuer’s automated system.

 Via Western Union: For Western Union payments, use the Code City WALNUT.